If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Event

 Normally when battling the Clumsy Robot, you have already helped out the Runaway Five with their debt.
 At the end of the Clumsy Robot battle, they appear, thus ending the fight.
-With the assistance of the walk-through-walls cheat, you can bypass the required event of helping the Runaway Five and see an alternate ending: the Clumsy Robot spews out smoke, causing the party to end up being overcome by the smoke.
+With the assistance of a walk-through-walls cheat, you can bypass the required event of helping the Runaway Five and see an alternate ending: the Clumsy Robot spews out smoke, causing the party to end up being overcome by the smoke.
 The game then teleports them outside the Monotoli building.

 Revisional Differences